Lorraine Hansberry: Education and political involvement

-Move to New York City
+Move to New York

 In 1950, Hansberry decided to leave Madison and pursue her career as a writer in New York City, where she attended The New School.
 She moved to Harlem in 1951 and became involved in activist struggles such as the fight against evictions.

 Freedom newspaper and activism

 In 1951, Hansberry joined the staff of the black newspaper Freedom, edited by Louis E. Burnham and published by Paul Robeson.
-At Freedom, she worked with W. E. B. Du Bois, whose office was in the same building, and other Black Pan-Africanists.
+At Freedom, she worked with W. E. B. Du Bois, whose office was in the same building, and other black Pan-Africanists.
 At the newspaper, she worked as a "subscription clerk, receptionist, typist, and editorial assistant" besides writing news articles and editorials.

 Additionally, she wrote scripts at Freedom.
 To celebrate the newspaper's first birthday, Hansberry wrote the script for a rally at Rockland Palace, a then-famous Harlem hall, on "the history of the Negro newspaper in America and its fighting role in the struggle for a people's freedom, from 1827 to the birth of FREEDOM."
 Performers in this pageant included Paul Robeson, his longtime accompanist Lawrence Brown, the multi-discipline artist Asadata Dafora, and numerous others.
 The following year, she collaborated with the already produced playwright Alice Childress, who also wrote for Freedom, on a pageant for its Negro History Festival, with Harry Belafonte, Sidney Poitier, Douglas Turner Ward, and John O. Killens.
 This is her earliest remaining theatrical work.

 Like Robeson and many black civil rights activists, Hansberry understood the struggle against white supremacy to be interlinked with the program of the Communist Party.
 One of her first reports covered the Sojourners for Truth and Justice convened in Washington, D.C., by Mary Church Terrell.
 Hansberry traveled to Georgia to cover the case of Willie McGee, and was inspired to write the poem "Lynchsong" about his case.

 Hansberry worked on not only the US civil rights movement, but also global struggles against colonialism and imperialism.
 She wrote in support of the Mau Mau Uprising in Kenya, criticizing the mainstream press for its biased coverage.

 Hansberry often explained these global struggles in terms of female participants.
 She was particularly interested in the situation of Egypt, "the traditional Islamic 'cradle of civilization,' where women had led one of the most important fights anywhere for the equality of their sex."

 In 1952, Hansberry attended a peace conference in Montevideo, Uruguay, in place of Robeson, who had been denied travel rights by the State Department.